ember-cli/ember-resolver/README.md

 export { default } from "ember-resolver/strict";
 ```

-_For additional improvements when fully using the ember-strict-resolver monkey patching the registry to no longer cache and simply returning the values passed like the following can be produce extra performance._
+_For additional improvements when fully using the strict resolver, monkey patching the registry to no longer cache and simply returning the values passed can be produce extra performance:_

 ```js
 // disable the normalization cache as we no longer normalize, the cache has become a bottle neck.